Sylvain-pitie/aimd-energy-plot/README_.md

-# 📊 Plot OSZICAR: Energy vs Time
+# 📊 Plot Energy vs Time

 This Python script processes energy values from a VASP `OSZICAR` file and plots energy as a function of time.
 It is useful for analyzing molecular dynamics simulations by extracting clean energy trends over time, while filtering out unphysical noise.